tewidis/AOS/markdown/os_structure.md

             + Compromises protection more than SPIN; as long as SPIN's logical protection domains are following Modula-3's compile and runtime verification, no compromise.
 Exokernel doesn't make this guarantee
-    * Memory management in Exokernel
+    * Memory Management in Exokernel
         - When a thread incurs a page fault, it's caught by Exokernel
         - Then, it's passed to the library OS through the registered handler
         - Library services fault (might require requesting a page frame from Exokernel)
-    * Memory management using software TLB
+    * Memory Management Using Software TLB
         - On context switch, much of performance hit comes from loss of cache locality
         - To mitigate this overhead, Exokernel implements a software TLB